Romifree/bitcoincashj/README.md

 To access, please install I2P: https://geti2p.net and configure your browser's proxy settings to use an HTTP proxy at 127.0.0.1:4444.

-This Java library for Bitcoin Cash is a fork of bitcoinj.
+This Java library for Bitcoin Cash is a fork of bitcoincashj.
 Please read the feature list below for all the features I've implemented since becoming the maintainer.

 Please consider donating: bitcoincash:qptnypuugy29lttleggl7l0vpls0vg295q9nsavw6g

 ### Welcome to bitcoincashj

 The bitcoincashj library is a Java implementation of the Bitcoin Cash (BCH) protocol.
-This library is a fork of Mike Hearn's original bitcoinj library aimed at supporting the Bitcoin Cash eco-system.
+This library is a fork of Mike Hearn's original bitcoincashj library aimed at supporting the Bitcoin Cash eco-system.

-This bitcoincashj is a fork of ProtocolCash's, which is a fork of the original bitcoincashj, which forked from Mike Hearn's original bitcoinj.
+This bitcoincashj is a fork of ProtocolCash's, which is a fork of the original bitcoincashj, which forked from Mike Hearn's original bitcoincashj.
 Confusing, right?

-This fork of bitcoincashj has many changes and fixes since the original bitcoincashj (bitcoinj.cash) library, like:
+This fork of bitcoincashj has many changes and fixes since the original bitcoincashj (bitcoincashj.cash) library, like:

 - CTOR support
 - 32MB block support